 In order to highlight the specific areas needing attention for MC feasibility, the existing proposals should be further pursued.
 In general the linac based solutions (as opposed to RCS solutions) appear more promising.
 The relatively low energy (~ 10 GeV) for MC implementations results in long storage times to accumulate the required high intensity beams for the RCS based solutions (at even lower energies).
 The CW linac implementation (~ 1 mA) appears more difficult than a pulsed linac implementation (~ 50mA), again due to the longer injection and storage times associated with the lower current CW beams.
 The injection foil and beam loss issues are of particular concern for the CW cases, but the resonant foil by-pass scheme may mitigate this issue.

-With respect to the choice of ICD1 and ICD2 as a basis for extrapolation to a MC proton driver, the ICD1 is the preferred option.
+With respect to the choice of ICD-1 and ICD-2 as a basis for extrapolation to a MC proton driver, the ICD-1 is the preferred option.
 This case requires the least additional upgrades in an accelerator chain that supports a MC proton driver, and minimizes the physics challenges associated with producing the required extremely short bunch structure.
-With the ICD2 option (1 mA CW 2 GeV linac, + RCS) neither the NF nor MC needs can be met.
-Upgrading the ICD2 linac to a pulsed higher energy linac (6-8 GeV ) may offer some possibility as a proton driver.
+With the ICD-2 option (1 mA CW 2 GeV linac, + RCS) neither the NF nor MC needs can be met.
+Upgrading the ICD-2 linac to a pulsed higher energy linac (6-8 GeV ) may offer some possibility as a proton driver.
 To this end variable couplers capable of higher peak powers would need to be installed initially to permit reuse of the linac components in the tunnel.
-Also, if the resonant foil by-pass scheme proves feasible, an energy upgrade of ICD2 for a MC proton driver may be possible, but this proposal requires more study before adoption.
+Also, if the resonant foil by-pass scheme proves feasible, an energy upgrade of ICD-2 for a MC proton driver may be possible, but this proposal requires more study before adoption.

 Recommendations

-Judging the feasibility of either ICD1 ort ICD2 as the initial accelerating component of a proton driver supporting the MC collider mission is made difficult by the lack of a proposed configuration that meets the requirements.
+Judging the feasibility of either ICD-1 ort ICD-2 as the initial accelerating component of a proton driver supporting the MC collider mission is made difficult by the lack of a proposed configuration that meets the requirements, although ICD-1 has more potential.
 A self consistent set of accelerator parameters for the proton driver acceleration chain supporting this mission should be assembled.
 These include:

 the charge exchange injection process: including details of the injection scheme, foil temperature rise and lifetime estimates, and beam loss from foil scattering, and analysis of laser stripping charge exchange injection alternative.